Farama-Foundation/Gymnasium/docs/introduction/basic_usage.md

 Every environment specifies the format of valid actions and observations with the :attr:`action_space` and :attr:`observation_space` attributes.
 This is helpful for both knowing the expected input and output of the environment as all valid actions and observation should be contained with their respective space.
 In the example above, we sampled random actions via ``env.action_space.sample()`` instead of using an agent policy, mapping observations to actions which users will want to make.

 Importantly, :attr:`Env.action_space` and :attr:`Env.observation_space` are instances of :class:`Space`, a high-level python class that provides the key functions: :meth:`Space.contains` and :meth:`Space.sample`.
-Gymnasium has support a wide range of spaces that users might need:
+Gymnasium has support for a wide range of spaces that users might need:

 .. py:currentmodule:: gymnasium.spaces

-- :class:`Box`: describes bounded space with upper and lower limits of any shape.
+- :class:`Box`: describes bounded space with upper and lower limits of any n-dimensional shape.
 - :class:`Discrete`: describes a discrete space where ``{0, 1, ..., n-1}`` are the possible values our observation or action can take.
-- :class:`MultiBinary`: describes a binary space of any shape.
+- :class:`MultiBinary`: describes a binary space of any n-dimensional shape.
 - :class:`MultiDiscrete`: consists of a series of :class:`Discrete` action spaces with a different number of actions in each element.
 - :class:`Text`: describes a string space with a minimum and maximum length
 - :class:`Dict`: describes a dictionary of simpler spaces.